 The goals set forth are very ambitious and there is no easy path to reach them.
-Achieving these goals will require a combination of strategies and the coordinated efforts of tens-of-thousands of individuals both inside and outside the California Community Colleges (CCCs).
+Achieving these goals will require a combination of strategies and the coordinated efforts of tens-of-thousands of individuals both inside and outside the California Community Colleges.

 Focus relentlessly on students’ end goals.

-Getting students to their individual educational goals—whether a degree, certificate, transfer, or specific skill set—should be the explicit focus of the CCCs.
+Getting students to their individual educational goals—whether a degree, certificate, transfer, or specific skill set—should be the explicit focus of the California Community Colleges.
 More than just offering courses, colleges need to be offering pathways to specific outcomes and providing supports for students to stay on those paths until completion.